Kornweiss-Medical-LLC/KMLLC/docs/lactate_protocol.md

 4. Drop down 1-2% below this incline.
 5. For most individuals, this will be between 8-16%
 3. You should be able to comfortably carry on a phone conversation, but breathing in between every sentence or two.
-4. If you’re unable to converse comfortably, you’re cycling too intensely.
+4. If you’re unable to converse comfortably, the incline is too steep or speed too fast.
-5. If you’re having to slow down, you’re cycling too intensely.
+5. If you’re having to slow down, the incline is too steep or speed too fast.
+6. Adjust accordingly.
-6. Continue at this pace for 45-60 minutes
+7. Settle on an effort to maintain steadily for 45-60 minutes
 3. Get off the treadmill.
 4. Immediately measure blood lactate
 5. Record parameters: incline, speed, heart rate, duration, lactate, rating of perceived exertion.